EnochRick/EnochRick/CDL Thoughts/CDLThoughts.md

 - It should be possible to translate the sequence to a variety of building control platforms.
 - It must allow identification of cyclic graphs that would require iterative solutions and hence are not suited for implementation in building automation systems.

+### My Houghts on the Benefits of open source - where CDL could realy provide more value:
+- Access to the source - <ins> I see what you did there </ins>
+- Free remix and redistribution - Fork it!
+- End to predatory vendor lock-in - something BACnet never really solved.
+- High Degree of Cooperation across companies and aproaches to solving the same technical challenges

 ### thoughts on open Modelica
 - install is full of extract operations for a lot of small files which makes the installation time SUPER long even on a modern high end PC - ask me how i know ;-)
 - [User guide link](https://openmodelica.org/useresresources/userdocumentation/) on their site is broken link.